 Early intervention for narcotic dependent pregnancies has been in place for several decades, but its efficacy is still unclear.
 An indicative score was sought to predict who could most benefit from preventative intervention.
 The score was intended to ensure that timely support was available to pregnant mothers.
 This study will explore the development of an indicative score protocol.

 While this introduction is factual, it lacks the fluidity of concepts that are more effectively connected through linking structures.
-Therefore, if the above example is edited during the process of proofreading scientific articles, the polished version might look something like this:
+Therefore, if the above example is edited during the proofreading process, the polished version might look something like this: